P-Gottschalk/CL-XLMR_base-LCR-Rot-hop-plus-plus/README.md

 ## Models
 ### XLMR_base-LCR-Rot-hop++
-Run `main_clean.py` on the English train and test datasets, which are selected by passing either "Train" or "Test" as parameter inputs for the variable "--phase".
-Note that the test dataset for the language that the model is evaluated on also needs to be cleaned.
-Second, create XLM-R_base embeddings, which is done with `main_embed_xlmr.py` and setting the variable "--model-spec" to "xlm-roberta-base".
-For XLM-R embeddings, set "--model-spec" to "xlm-roberta-large".
-For mBERT embeddings, use `main_embed_mbert.py` instead.
-Then, run `main_hyperparam.py`, which provides a checkpoint file in the "data" folder, which contains the hyperparameter values needed to be changed in `main_train.py`.
-After updating the hyperparameters manually, run `main_train.py`, which gives a model as output, ready to be tested.
-Lastly, validate the model with `main_validate.py`, which outputs the performance measures.
+Clean the English training dataset using the `main_clean.py` method.
+Ensure that the variable "--phase" is set to "Train" and "--Language" is set to "English".
+Then, also use `main_clean.py` to clean the test data of the language that is used to validate the model.
+Here, set "--phase" to "Test".
+Subsequently,  create XLM-R_base embeddings, which is done with `main_embed_xlmr.py` and setting the variable "--model-spec" to "xlm-roberta-base".
+For XLM-R embeddings, set "--model-spec" to"xlm-roberta-large".
+For mBERT embeddings, use ``main\_embed\_mbert.py" instead.
+In all subsequent methods, ensure that the "--model-type" variable is set to the respective model type: "mBERT", "xlm-roberta-base", or "xlm-roberta-large".
+Hyperparameter optimisation is done through the ``main\_hyperparam.py" method.
+The results are saved in the "data" section, in the "checkpoints" folder.
+The model is trained using `main_train.py`, which requires the manual input of the hyperparameters from `main_hyperparam.py` before being run.
+The model can be validated using `main_validate.py`.
+Note "--model" needs to be set to the directory address of the model that is to be validated.

 #### Adjustments for Contrastive Learning